Child killer Tim Jones is guilty of murder, but he’s not mentally ill, jury finds

 Tim Jones found guilty of 5 counts of murder

-Tim Jones was found guilty Tuesday of murdering all of his five children, ages 1-8, at the family’s Red Bank mobile home in August 2014.
+Tim Jones was found guilty Tuesday of murdering his five children, ages 1-8, at the family’s Red Bank mobile home in August 2014.

-The Lexington County jury deliberated six hours and 15 minutes before rendering its verdicts in one of the most horrific criminal cases in recent South Carolina memory.
+A Lexington County jury deliberated six hours and 15 minutes before rendering its decision in one of the most horrific criminal cases in recent South Carolina memory.

-The jury returned a separate verdict of guilty as charged for each of Jones’ five children: Merah, 8; Elias, 7; Nahtahn, 6, Gabriel, 2; and Abigail Elaine, 1.

-Jones, 37, sat still with his lips pursed, showing no emotion, as the clerk announced the verdicts.
-He chose not to testify and exercised his Constitutional right to remain silent during the trial’s first phase.
-However, the jury heard taped confessions of Jones’ admitting to killing his children.
+Jones sat still with his lips pursed, showing no emotion, as the clerk read the guilty verdicts for the murders of Merah, 8; Elias, 7; Nahtahn, 6; Gabriel, 2; and Abigail Elaine, 1.
+Jones, 37, chose not to testify, exercising his Constitutional right to remain silent, during the trial’s first phase.
+However, the jury heard taped confessions of him admitting to killing his children.

-The trial now enters a second phase where the same jurors will hear additional testimony, then decide whether Jones is sentenced to death or life in prison without parole.
+The same jury of five women and seven men will return to court Thursday to decide whether to sentence Jones to death or life in prison without parole.

-The jury chose from four options — guilty, not guilty, not guilty by reason of insanity and guilty but mentally ill.
-Jones pled not guilty by reason of insanity as his defense team worked to show he had schizophrenia.
+Jurors chose from four options — guilty, not guilty, not guilty by reason of insanity and guilty but mentally ill.
+Jones pleaded not guilty by reason of insanity as his defense team claimed he had schizophrenia and could not distinguish right from wrong at the time of the killings.

-During the trial, both defense and prosecution witnesses portrayed Jones as a man with many sides — a fanatical Christian fundamentalist who believed that wives should be husband’s servants and children should be strictly disciplined; an abuser of drugs and alcohol whose family was riven by mental illness, child abuse and domestic violence; and an overwhelmed, single father who struggled with his recent divorce.
+During the trial, both defense and prosecution witnesses portrayed Jones as a troubled man with many sides — a fanatical Christian fundamentalist who believed that wives should be husbands’ servants and children should be strictly disciplined; an abuser of drugs and alcohol whose family was riven by mental illness, child abuse and domestic violence; and an overwhelmed, single father who struggled with his divorce.

-No one contested that Jones killed his children the evening of Aug.
+No one contested that Jones, a high-paid engineer at Intel, killed his children the evening of Aug.
 28, 2014, strangling four of them to death — two with his hands and two with a belt.
 It’s unclear how the fifth child, Nahtahn, 6, died.

 A pathologist who examined the boy’s body told the jury she could not determine the cause of death.
 But she testified that children can die from dehydration more easily than adults if they do too much exercise.